FatmanUK/blatherskite/README.md

-# unnamed_email_client
+# blatherskite

-simple graphical email client WITH BUILT IN HTTP PROXY
+Simple graphical email client WITH BUILT IN HTTP PROXY.

-is it really that hard? we find out.
+Is it really that hard?
+We find out.

 protocols: IMAPS, SMTP